DevCycle MCP Server Documentation

 select_project

 Select a project to use for subsequent MCP operations.
-This tool is only available in the local MCP server, not the remote worker.

 Parameters: